 Would You Rather Own TSLA or F?

-We began this post by asking which car you would rather drive, a Tesla or a Ford?
+So, which car you would rather have, a Tesla or a 1967 Mustang reproduction body?
 After looking at the discussion above, letting go of emotion at the newness and beauty of the TSLA offering, let’s ask another question: Which stock would you rather own, TSLA or Ford?

 I’m not advocating either stock; however, as a valuation guy, it is reasonable to ask questions about public company valuations.
 So I’m asking the questions.

 As I mentioned at the start, Uber’s market cap of equity exceeded that of FedEx based on a round of financing at mid-year 2015.
 That was the topic of my post then, when Uber was valued at $51 billion and FedEx was valued at $48 billion.